elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you can use the Object.defineProperty() method and set configurable and writable property flags to false.
-This ensures that the object cannot be overwritten or re-configured.
-It should be noted that once making a property non-configurable is a one-way road.
-We cannot change it back with defineProperty.
+This approach ensures that the object cannot be overwritten or re-configured.
+We should note that once making a property non-configurable is a one-way road, and we cannot change it back with defineProperty.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />